-New business value represents the value at point of sale of new business acquired during the fiscal year ended March 31, 2017.
+New business value represents the value at point of sale of new business acquired during the fiscal year ended March 31, 2018.
 The definition of new business is consistent with the financial information we have disclosed.
 New business value does not include the value of new business expected to be acquired in the future.
 As with the value of in-force business, new business value is calculated as the present value of certainty-equivalent profit less the time value of options and guarantees, frictional costs and the cost of non-hedgeable risks.
 In addition, other profits and losses reflected unrealized gains or losses in assets purchased prior to acquisition of new business to hedge interest rate risk on new business (pre-hedge gains or losses).

-The assumptions used in calculation, other than surrender and lapse rates, consumption tax, economic assumptions and inflation rates, are the same as those used to value in-force business as of the end of the previous fiscal year.
-The impact of changing these assumptions to those used to value in-force business as of the end of this fiscal year is included in the line item described in Section 2.6 (8).
+The assumptions used in calculation, other than surrender and lapse rates, economic assumptions and inflation rates, are the same as those used to value in-force business as of the end of the previous fiscal year.
+The impact of changing these assumptions to those used to value in-force business as of the end of this fiscal year is included in the line item described in Section 2.6 (7).

-The assumptions for lapse and surrender rates and the consumption tax rate are those as of the end of the previous quarter.
-The timing of the consumption tax increase to 10% is assumed to be April 1, 2017 for new business acquired before December, and October 1, 2019 for new business acquired after January.
-The impact of changing these assumptions to those used to value in-force business as of the end of this fiscal year is included in the line items described in (8) and (12) under Section 2.6.
+The assumption for lapse and surrender rates is that as of the end of the previous quarter.
+The impact of changing this assumption to that used to value in-force business as of the end of this fiscal year is included in the line items described in Section 2.6 (7).

-In the previous year-end disclosure, economic assumptions and inflation rates were those as of the end of the previous quarter.
-From this year-end disclosure, economic assumptions and inflation rates as of the end of each month are applied.
-The impact of changing these assumptions to those used to value in-force business as of the end of this fiscal year is included in the line item described in Section 2.6 (11).
+Economic assumptions and inflation rates are set as those as of the end of each month.
+The impact of changing these assumptions to those used to value in-force business as of the end of this fiscal year is included in the line item described in Section 2.6 (10).
+The revision of the methodologies for the quantification of insurance risks that took effect at the end of this fiscal year was not reflected in the new business value.
+The impact of applying this revision to the value of new business is included in the line item described in Section 2.6 (8).